 In addition to being highly collaborative and seeking input from the team at the onset of the project, Project Solutions allows members of the team to leverage Building Information Modeling (BIM) by creating a virtual design of every element of a construction project's process.
 The use of integrated practices and BIM allow the Balfour Beatty team to achieve high-quality outcomes in the construction process.

 Perhaps the single most important benefit throughout design /construction is that the team establishes common goals with roots at the inception of the project.
-An Integrated Team Approach, From Day One to Day Done and Howard S. Wright have over 360 LEED Accredited Professionals.
-We support first in Washington
+An Integrated Team Approach, From Day One to Day Done 360+ LEED Accredited Professionals Nationwide